How to Get in the Mood Again as a New Mom

 Emotional Intimacy After Baby

 Engage in activities that enhance emotional connection, such as deep conversations or shared interests.
 Consider professional guidance to strengthen communication and mutual understanding.
+I consistently help my clients understand their changes, their needs, and how to communicate that to be on the same team.
 Regularly affirming appreciation and love nurtures emotional closeness and supports intimate connection.
 Consider setting aside time each week for a ‘relationship check-in,’ where you both talk about your feelings, needs, and any challenges you’re facing.
 Activities like cooking together, taking a walk, or even just sitting quietly together can also help.

 Mental Space